READ OUR MENUS

 FRESH FOOD & SERVICE TIMES

 We know mistakes can happen, and we will promptly correct any errors made by our kitchen or service staff.
-Just let us know about the problem as soon as you can.
-If you order a beer, wine or spirit that you don’t like, that’s just a damn shame.
+Just let us know about the problem as soon as possible.
+But, menu items that have been prepared correctly may NOT be returned because you “just don’t like it.”
+Likewise, if you order a beer, wine or spirit that you don’t like, that’s just a damn shame.
 We don’t brew, ferment, distill or bottle any of it.
 We just sell it.
-Additionally, any menu item that has been prepared correctly may NOT be returned because you “just don’t like it.”
-Are you five years old?
-Did you read the description?
-Did you ask your server about it?
-Are you a scammer or just a fault-finding little whiner?
-Which is it?
-If you’re actually just a delicate flower with an exceptionally sensitive palate, then we suggest you be prepared to share whatever you order with the less finicky members of your party.
+So, if you’re a delicate flower with an exceptionally sensitive palate, we suggest you be prepared to share whatever you order with the less finicky members of your party.
 You know, the adults.

 A 5% packaging fee is added to all take-out orders.
 An additional 10% is added to orders of 15 or more items.
 If your order is much bigger than that, you should really consider contacting a caterer.